ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Planet Index/README.md

     ------------
     cat: /usr/src/planetindex/planet-0.txt: No such file or directory

-When entering a big negative number like -1000, we are pleased with an integer overflow:
+When entering a big negative number like -10000, we are pleased with an integer overflow:

     Enter the index of the planet > -10000
     ------------
     cat: /usr/src/planetindex/planet-55536: No such file or directory

 So now it is obvious, that we have to enter a big negative number, which will lead to 9 because of the overflow.
-This happens precisly with the input "-131063":
+This happens for example with the input "-131063":

     Enter the index of the planet > -131063
     ------------